 Thomas Coats Memorial Church

-Thomas Coats Memorial Church, Paisley.
+Thomas Coats Memorial, Paisley.
 One of the finest Baptist churches in Europe.
-Visitors are advised to check opening times in advance.

 The Baptist Cathedral Of Europe